Amy Badura Brack, PhD

 Heather Fryer, PhD

 Heather Fryer, PhD, associate professor of history and Fr.
-Henry W. Casper, SJ, Professor of History, is responding to the call to figure out how to cope with climate change from a social and cultural perspective.
+Henry W. Casper, SJ, Professor of History, are responding to the call to figure out how to cope with climate change from a social and cultural perspective.
 “This is not a time to be thinking of how the world works, but time to use what we have to offer as scholars to make the world work,” she asserts.

 Michael J. Kelly, JD